Pupil premium grant expenditure: report to parents 2020/2021

 - Every member of the school staff has been paired with a disadvantaged child to act as their mentor and champion.
 They meet regularly to discuss any issues the child might have and to help them with any particular difficulties they may be facing. (£1000)

 - Teachers and Pupil Premium Champions encourage Pupil Premium children to apply for positions of responsibility such as House Captains, Sports Captains and School Councillors.
 They assist them with their applications and speeches.

 - A member of the senior leadership has taken the lead in promoting a whole school approach to creating a Growth Mindset approach to learning.
 This has included whole staff training, whole school assemblies and workshops for children and parents. (£1000)

 - The school has bought in additional support from a Speech and Language Therapist to boost the language skills of certain children and to introduce a programme so social skills groups which will be run by members of the Pupil Support Team. (£3400)

 - During termly pupil progress meetings, held with the Head Teacher and members of SLT, teachers will present data on the progress of disadvantaged pupils and these pupils are given priority in the discussion.

-- As a result of discussions in Pupil Progress Meetings each class teacher has a particular group of Pupil Premium children who are their focus group for the term.
-The progress of this group are discussed at the following Pupil Progress meeting.
+- As a result of discussions in Pupil Progress Meetings, each class teacher has a particular group of Pupil Premium children who are their focus group for the term.
+The progress of this group is discussed at the following Pupil Progress meeting.